gabeklein/expressive-mvc/README.md

 #### `state.once(key) => Promise<keys[]>`

-If `callback` is not provided, will return a Promise of keys watched/updated.
+If `callback` is not provided, `once` will return a Promise of keys watched/updated.

 <br />
-<h3 id="concept-listen-effect">Define effect for one or more values</h3>
+<h3 id="concept-listen-effect">Define an effect for one or more values</h3>

 ```js
 function effectCallback(state){